Phone +612 8023 9026

 Advocate for change in the construction industry.
 In September 2018, Laina presented in Chicago at the 8th International Society of Construction Law Conference – Construction Law: Local Issues- Global Perspectives where she addressed the issue of successful project delivery using the lessons learned from mega projects.
-Since elected as the Chair of the Society of Construction Law and as a director of the Australian Construction Industry Forum in August 2020, Laina is continuing to advocate for change in the allocation of risk in infrastructure projects to optimise the successful delivery of projects.
+Laina is the immediate past Chair of the Society of Construction Law and a Deputy Chair of the Australian Construction Industry Forum.

 Mentoring.
-For the last 6 years Laina has mentored lawyers and professionals through the mentoring programs for the Society as well as the Asian Australian Law Association, an activity that she finds very rewarding.
+For the last 8 years Laina has mentored lawyers and professionals through the mentoring programs for the Society, the Asian Australian Law Association and recently, the New South Wales Bar Association, an activity that she finds very rewarding.
 In 2018, she had the opportunity to meet Dr Kakenya and to become involved with the program of the LBW Trust to mentor schoolgirls from the school founded by Dr Kakenya in Kenya to help them transition to University and professional life.

 Laina graduated from the University of Sydney in 1994 and commenced working for the then Justice Clarke in the Court of Appeal as his researcher, carrying out detailed research and assisted with the preparation of judgments including that of Woollahra Municipal Council v Sved & ors (1996) 40 NSWLR 101 and Akins v National Australia Bank (1994) 34 NSWLR 155.
 For the 6 months of the 2 years that Laina worked for the judge, Laina was assigned to Justice Michael Kirby as his researcher where she had the opportunity to work closely with the judge and to also prepare several draft judgments.
 Those judgments include Nicholson v Nicholson (1994) 35 NSWLR 308, Forgeard v Shanahan (1994) 35 NSWLR 206 and several more.

 Following her employment at the Court of Appeal, Laina joined Phillips Fox for about 2 years where she was introduced to a wide range of professional indemnity and defamation cases.